wunderwuzzi23/blog/content/posts/2022/hacking-gitlab-servers.md

 ## Conclusion

 This is a short introduction around Gitlab based recon and CI/CD attacks.
 There are really a lot of fun avenues for adversaries to abuse DevOps infrastructure.
-There is a lot of information accessible once on gains access to a Gitlab instance/project.
+There is a lot of information accessible once one gains access to DevOps infrastructure.
 Keep an eye out as I will be posting more interesting research down the road.

 ## References